go-errgo/errgo/README.md

 	// Underlying holds the underlying error, if any.
 	Underlying_ error

-	// Location holds the source code location where the error was
+	// File and Line identify the source code location where the error was
 	// created.
-	Location_ Location
+	File string
+	Line int
 }
 ```